Flocks of Dunlin in rice fields in Colusa, California © Drew KellyFarmlands Program

 To prepare a competitive bid price, BirdReturns encourages applicants to consider the real costs they will incur to comply with the practice requirements.
 Costs to consider in preparing a bid include:

-NEW IN 2025: Applicants should submit a bid price that excludes potential vector control treatment costs.
-These costs, if incurred by the participant for enrolled fields, will be fully reimbursable by BirdReturns for the Late Summer Farmlands Habitat Program in 2025.
+Potential Mosquito Treatment Costs: Applicants should submit a bid price that excludes potential vector control treatment costs.
+These costs, if incurred by the participant for enrolled fields, will be fully reimbursable by BirdReturns for the Late Summer Farmlands Habitat Program in 2026.
 The process for submitting these expenses for reimbursement will be described in all contracts issued for this year’s program.

 Bid Ranking and Scoring Process